vonerikbarren/C3-Portfolio-V/client/Assets/Notes/Pseudocode.md

 1. Find 5 basic minimal sites and get ideas
 2. Find a common theme that I can either build from or build myself
 3. When creating the layout, use concepts on iPad Pro
+4. When working on the iPad Pro, remember to build assets and saving them in the tool bar for continued use.

 ## Stage 2 - Gathering the Assets necessary